SebiB24/Inteligenta-Artificiala/README.md

-Website aboaut AI using HTML, CSS and JS
+Website aboaut AI made with HTML, CSS and JS